skovy/skovy.dev/content/blog/codemod-workflow/index.md

 };
 ```

-Before choosing which `water` to allow, lets understand how it's used today.
+Before choosing which `water` argument to allow, lets understand how
-If most usages already use the same one it makes the
+it's used today.
+If most usages already use the same water argument,
-most sense to use that one.
-If it's all over the board,
-then any one of them can be used.
+it makes the most sense to use that one.
+Otherwise, any can be chosen.

 ### Code Audit

 To start auditing the code, let's install the babel packages
-along with several others.
+along with a few others to help with reading files and executing the code.

-- `@babel/parser` - parse a string of code into an AST
+- [`@babel/parser`](https://babeljs.io/docs/en/babel-parser) - parse a string of code into an AST
-- `@babel/traverse` _(and types)_ - helps traverse the AST and find specific nodes
+- [`@babel/traverse`](https://babeljs.io/docs/en/babel-traverse) _([and types](https://www.npmjs.com/package/@types/babel__traverse))_ - helps traverse the AST and find specific nodes
-- `glob` _(and types)_ - easily find the files using glob patterns
+- [`glob`](https://www.npmjs.com/package/glob) _([and types](https://www.npmjs.com/package/@types/glob))_ - easily find the files using glob patterns
-- `ts-node` - replacement for node capable of handling TypeScript files
+- [`ts-node`](https://www.npmjs.com/package/ts-node) - replacement for node capable of handling TypeScript files
-- `typescript` - required for TypeScript support
+- [`typescript`](https://www.npmjs.com/package/typescript) - required for TypeScript support

-This list doesn't include `fs` because it's provided
+This list doesn't include [`fs`](https://nodejs.org/api/fs.html) because it's provided
 by `node`.
-Now we can create a file to audit the code.
+Now we can put together a script to read our code and find a specific piece.

 ```typescript
 // audit.ts